ora0600/confluent-live-dr-demo/part2.md

-# Part 2: Do cold restore for broker prod cluster
+# Part 2: Do cold restore for prod cluster

 Build a new  Cluster with same resources and switch clients to new cluster.
 For this DR case customers typically has not the requirement of any data replication because their leading systems are outside of Kafka cluster and will be integrated via clients like connectors.
 Our clients simulate this.

 Source the environment variables, including all Service Accounts.

 ```bash
 cd ../../Part2/cold-restore/
 # We will now use the cmprod-dr environment